 Persian Kitten Development

+10-14 days.
 Persian Eyes open between 10-14 days.
-If the eyes have not opened yet look budged, make sure fluid is not being retained locked under the lid sealed shut.
-If it is, simply carefully open the eye with a warm water wash and drain fluid puss out- and then add some triple antibacterial ointment.
+If the eyes have not opened yet or look bulged, make sure fluid is not being retained locked under the lid sealed shut.
+If it is, simply carefully open the eye with a warm water wash and drain fluid puss out, and then add some triple antibacterial ointment.

-About 3 weeks of age- Persian kittens learn to sit up, some are even ready to begin climbing in and out of bed, and the litter box..
-Watch your kitten at this age to insure he doesn't eat litter.
-Litter is normally registered about this timeframe.
+3 weeks.
+At about 3 weeks of age, Persian kittens learn to sit up.
+Some are even ready to begin climbing in and out of bed and the litter box.
+Watch your kitten at this age to ensure he doesn't eat litter.
+The litter is normally registered about this timeframe.

-4th week- They know how to get in and out of bed and use the litter box.
-Kitten area needs to be cleaned more often for they begin playing with toys and balls pretty good at this age.
+4th week.
+They know how to get in and out of bed and use the litter box.
+Your kitten area needs to be cleaned more often, for they begin playing with toys and balls pretty good at this age.

-6th week- first vaccination is due.
-Check to verify kitten is healthy first, clear eyes and check the bite for teeth and gum issues.
+6th week.
+The first vaccination is due.
+Check to verify the kitten is healthy first, clear eyes and check the bite for teeth and gum issues.

-7th week- this is the time to begin teaching Persian kittens grooming skills, the first bath can be given at this time (as you can see from this photo- fur is separating and a bath is in need)- but do make certain to dry them completely.
-During this stage, Persian kittens will begin to nurse slightly less, both mom and kittens may get a loose stool.
-And once kittens do begin to eat reg food, watch the stools even more closely to avoid pooped butts.
+7th week.
+This is the time to begin teaching your Persian kittens grooming skills.The first bath can be given at this time (as you can see from this photo, the fur is separating and a bath is in need.)
+But do make certain to dry them completely.
+During this stage, Persian kittens will begin to nurse slightly less.
+Both mom and kittens may get a loose stool.
+Once kittens do begin to eat regular food, watch the stools even more closely to avoid pooped butts.

-9th week- second vaccination is due.Toys are a big pleasure!
+9th week.
+The second vaccination is due.Toys are a big pleasure!

-10th week- The second bath is needed to help teach Persian kittens bath routines.
+10th week.
+The second bath is needed to help teach Persian kittens bath routines.
 Nails are also clipped.
-Second round of de-worming is given as the final round for precaution.
+A second round of de-worming is given as the final round for precaution.

-11 weeks- vet appointment is sch'd to verify health.
+11th week.
+A vet appointment is scheduled to verify health.

-12th week- final bath and nails due.
+12th week.
+The final bath and nail clipping sessions are due.
 Final vaccination is also given before kitten goes to his new home.
 Paperwork is gathered.